pauldziegielewski/markdown-demo/README.md

 This is a paragraph with lots of space.
 Markdown ignores multiple empty lines.

-This is another paragraph.This is a paragraph with no line in between.
+This is another paragraph.
+This is a paragraph with no line in between.